packmad/packmad.github.io/_pages/about.md

 ---

 ### Personal life
 Hi!
-In real life, my name is Simone Aonzo, online I'm "packmad".
+In real life, my name is Simone Aonzo, online I'm known as "packmad".

 I’m [Italian](https://en.wikipedia.org/wiki/Italy).
 I was born in 1988 in [Savona](https://en.wikipedia.org/wiki/Savona) where I still live today.

 But I studied, lived, and worked in [Genova](https://en.wikipedia.org/wiki/Genoa).
-I consider it one of the most magical ([video](https://www.youtube.com/watch?v=Hg3Fq85azck)) cities I've ever seen.
+I have mixed feelings about Genova, but I consider it one of the most magical ([video](https://www.youtube.com/watch?v=Hg3Fq85azck)) cities I've ever seen.

+At the moment, I live in [Nice](https://en.wikipedia.org/wiki/Nice), [France](https://en.wikipedia.org/wiki/France), and work at Eurecom in the [Sophia Antipolis](https://en.wikipedia.org/wiki/Sophia_Antipolis) technology park.

 So, I have always woken up with the scent of the sea!